Shuncio/Simon-Game/README.md

 # Simon-Game
-Simon game from 1978 redesigned in JS!
+Simon game from 1978 redesigned in JS! - https://shuncio.github.io/Simon-Game/

+The rules are simple - once you've started the game, you have to come after flashing boxes via selecting all of them in a chronological order every time when the level growes up.

 Licensed under the GPLv3 terms, 100 % free software.